 Post-secondary education and research play a critical role in advancing the economic, social, cultural and political development of Canada as a whole and in promoting the learning and development opportunities of all Canadians.
-It is the obligation of the Government of Canada to encourage the equitable and sufficient development of post-secondary education and research in all regions of the country by assisting the provinces in meeting the costs thereof.
+It is the obligation of the Government of Canada to encourage the equitable and sufficient development of post-secondary education and research in all regions of the country, in both official languages and including First Nations, by assisting the provinces in meeting the costs thereof.

 The Canada Social Transfer should be replaced by separate national social investment funds, one of which is a National Post-Secondary Education Fund that should be established to provide adequate, stable, multi-year federal cash funding to the provinces in support of post-secondary education.